 Single game tickets may be purchased online at www.ticketmaster.com, on the Ticketmaster app for iOS or Android, or in person at the Ohio State Athletics Ticket Office in the Schottenstein Center.
 Service fees may apply.
 Ticket prices vary depending upon seat location.
 Ticket limits per person may apply.
 Per Big Ten policy, every person entering must have a ticket including infants.

 |Game||Zone 1||Zone 2||Zone 3||Zone 4||Zone 5||Zone 6|

 Tickets subject to availability.
 Service fees may apply.
 All seats are reserved seating.

 Season tickets provide the best opportunity to catch every Ohio State men’s basketball game next year.

 Fans can select one of several payment plan options for their season tickets.

 A member of the Ticket Office Staff would be more than happy to speak with you in further detail about all of the benefits available by purchasing Season Tickets, or answer any additional questions you may have.
-Call 1-800-GOBUCKS (select option 2) or email firstname.lastname@example.org.
+Call 1-800-GOBUCKS (select option 2, then option 7) or email firstname.lastname@example.org.

 Whether you want to entertain your employees, colleagues, organization, or friends and family, bringing them to a Buckeyes game as a group sets the stage for a night they’ll never forget.
 Enjoy discounted rates for groups of 10 or more.